dfalster/CaseForOpenTraitData/README.md

 All of these resources are provided free and allow scientists to achieve far more than might otherwise be possible.
 Ecological data has same potential.
 It remains unclear why trait data should be considered

-### Closed access models have corrosive effect on field
+### Tragedy of the commons
 In early 2000's many trait datasets were provided in appendices to papers.
 Examples

 - [Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)

 This type of activity is discouraged under the current model of data sharing in TRY.
-If people perceive a perceived benefit of keeping data closed (in form of co-authorship on papers), they may be less likely to share data.
+If people perceive a perceived benefit of keeping data closed (in the hope of future co-authorship on papers), they may be less likely to share data.

-Moreover, closed data models, where co-authorship is offered to data contributors, increase the competitiveness in field, and drive towards high publication number.
+Moreover, closed data models, where co-authorship is offered to data contributors, increase the competitiveness in field and thus the relentless drive towards higher publication number in recruitment processes.
 This is something almost all ecologists dislike, yet many are actively making the situation worse.

 # Common concerns about open access models